-This creamy body butter contains ultra-fine diamond powder and all natural botanical oils and vitamins that melt into the skin and lock in nourishment for all day softness.
-Can’t wait to try this out especially since it has been so hot & humid and my skin is drying out.
+This creamy body butter contains ultra-fine diamond powder and all-natural botanical oils and vitamins that melt into the skin and lock in nourishment for all-day softness.
+I can’t wait to try this out especially since it has been so hot & humid and my skin is drying out.

 Tea Towel by Claudia Pearson Designs ($16)